Sign in to your account

 Is the RBS (Random Blood Sugar) test painful?

-No, the RBS (Random Blood Sugar) test is generally safe and painless.
+No, the test is generally simple and safe.
 However, you may feel slight discomfort during blood sample collection, but the chances of serious complications are extremely rare.

 How Long Does the RBS (Random Blood Sugar) Test Take?